 Earnscleugh Folk Festival

-In 2025 we will be running another wee gathering, and have moved the date forward by three weeks so the famous Central Otago blossoms should be in their full Spring glory at this time!
-There are no official guests, so everyone can be very involved with the weekend’s music and dance as happened last year.
+Like the last two years, there will be no official guest artistes, so everyone can be very involved with the weekend’s music and dance.
 The programme will follow the usual Cardrona format of poetry or singalongs in the mornings, blackboard concerts, themed concerts and invited concerts in the afternoons, the big Saturday night ceilidh and the final concert on Sunday night.

-The festival will take place at the Earnscleugh Hall, Earnscleugh Road from Friday 3rd October to Sunday 5th October, with pack-up day on the morning of Monday 6th.
-The hall has lots of space out the back for caravans, campers and tents and the hall has a large kitchen that can be used by participants, as well as internal toilets and washbasins.
+The festival will take place at the Earnscleugh Hall, Earnscleugh Road from Friday 2nd October to Sunday 4th October, with pack-up day on the morning of Monday 5th.
+The hall has lots of space out the back for caravans, campers and tents and has internal toilets and washbasins.
+There is also a large kitchen with water boiler, stove and toasters, which can be used by participants.
+There is ample crockery and cutlery as well - however please note that there are no cooking pots, pans or utensils, so you will have to bring your own if you wish to cook.
+There are fantastic heaters in the hall, as we luckily discovered in our first year.
 Sorry, but there are no showers!
-However please note the kitchen has no cooking pots, pans or utensils, just bowls, plates, cups and cutlery.
-It also has fantastic heaters in the hall, as we luckily discovered last year.

 For those who prefer a bit of comfort (and a shower!), there are motels and campgrounds with cabins only 5kms away in both Alexandra and Clyde.
 You’d best book soon for these as the famous Blossom festival is on the weekend before our gathering, and some of the events do go on for a few days.

-The registration fee remains the same as last year’s successful inaugural gathering, namely $110 per person.
-However this year the fee also includes a complimentary meal on Sunday night before and during the Final concert.
-The meal will commence at 6pm with a large pot of yummy soup, followed by platters of street food and finger type food that will be placed on each table around the hall.
-During the interval of the concert. a second round of platters will be brought out and placed on the tables, so the meal will be spread out over the evening.
-The street food will include at least one curry type meal and rice and things such as tacos, chicken nuggets etc. The chef will cater for all the usual food preferences such as vegetarians and allergies such as gluten free.
-Campers please note that the kitchen will not be available for use on Sunday once the afternoon concerts have finished.
+After the enormous success of Basil Fitzpatrick’s buffet meal on the Sunday night last year, he has generously offered to do the same again this year.
+The meal will commence at 6pm with a large pot of yummy soup and nibbles, followed by platters of street food and finger type food that will be placed on tables around the hall.
+During the interval of the concert. a second round of platters will be brought out, so the meal will be spread out over the evening.
+The street food will include at least two curry type meals and rice and things such as tacos, chicken nuggets etc. The chef will cater for all the usual food requirements such as vegetarians and allergies such as gluten free.
+(Campers please note that the kitchen will not be available for use on Sunday once the afternoon concerts have finished.)

-This is a reminder to all who are thinking of coming, that we would appreciate confirmation and payment as soon as possible and at the latest 20th September, so that we have an idea of numbers.
-The caterer would appreciate this and also we can then open up bookings to the local people who might be interested – especially to the Saturday night Ceilidh dance and the Sunday night final concert.
+This is a reminder to all who are thinking of coming, that we would appreciate confirmation and payment as soon as possible and at the latest by 20th September, so that we have an idea of numbers.
+The caterer especially would appreciate this in order to purchase enough food.
+We can also then open up bookings to the local people who might be interested in joining us.

 We do hope you can join us for another weekend of music, dance, good company and fun!